Web Team Responsibilities

 All web materials, with the exception of Signature bios, receive a pre-publication review by a member of the Institutional Web Management team.
 The team works to ensure Baylor’s website is presented in the most professional and appropriate way.

 The Institutional Web Management team reviews submissions for clarity, AP style and naming standards.
 Additionally the team works to help identify improvements in content and design enhancements for sites.

 Every effort is made to provide a quick turnaround.
-If a page is submitted for review before 4 p.m. each day, it is the goal of Institutional Web Management to review by the end of the day.
+If a page is submitted for review before 4 p.m. each day, it is the goal of Institutional Web Management to complete the website request within one-two days.
 New sites can take three to five days to review depending on the complexity of the site.